tapatochips/flask-ecommerce-site/README.md

-# Flask E-commerce Project stuff and thigns
+# Flask E-commerce Project stuff and things

 This project is a basic e-commerce site, allows an admin to create products, and remove them, also also users to add items to cart and checkout